sbonaretti/sbonaretti.github.io/source/projects.rst

 |

-*pyKNEEr*: An image analysis workflow for open and reproducible research on femoral knee cartilage
+*pyKNEEr*: An Image Analysis Workflow for Open and Reproducible Research on Femoral Knee Cartilage
 --------------------------------------------------------------------------------------------------

 An automatic method to preprocess, segment, and analyze femoral knee cartilage for transparent research